gespla-iph-ufrgs/gespla/README.md

 print('The file was saved in: {}'.format(my_file))
 ```

-## `load.py`
+## `load.py` - Get a DataFrame to work with

-This module stores functions for loading data stored on files created by other modules, such as the `download.py` module.
-Each function of `download.py` has a counterpart in `load.py`.
+This module stores functions for loading data stored on files created by the `download.py` module.
+Most of `download.py` has a counterpart in `load.py`.

 The data in the files are loaded to a `DataFrame` object.
 This procedure allows the data processing using the `pandas` library.